Before you begin collecting sources, you'll want to configure your Zotero Preferences:

 Books and Articles

-Zotero senses when you are looking at an article in a subscription database, the New York Times, a book in the library catalogue or at Amazon and allows you to add it to your library with just one click.
+Zotero senses when you are looking at an article in a database, the New York Times, a book in the library catalog, or at Amazon and allows you to add it to your library with just one click.

 To save references to your library, open your Zotero pane (lower right side of the web browser) and look in the address bar for the item's "Save to Zotero" icon in the upper right.
 The icon image will change from a book, newspaper, article page, or folder depending on the type of resource you are viewing.

 Since Zotero has written meta-data translators for sites like Amazon.com, you can look for the book icon at the upper right side of the address bar and click the icon to save the reference to your library.

 Search results in databases will include a folder icon in the upper right side of the address bar.
 Click on the folder in order to choose the search result item(s) (in this case articles) that you would like to save.

 The citations and any additional meta-data from the items you are selecting will automatically be brought into your Zotero library, where you can edit all of the attributes, add tags, notes, child items, and create relationships between your resources.